 Content creation and production is a demanding field, and you can’t afford to have your graphic design work slow down because of the processor you choose.

-If you’re a content creator or designer, the Intel Core i7-4770K could be a good choice for you.
+The Intel Core i7-4770K could be a good choice if you’re a content creator or designer.
 It has a higher turbo boost frequency than AMD FX-4300, which means it can sustain higher clock speeds.

 For example, The Intel Core i7-4770K has a maximum turbo frequency of 3.70GHz than the AMD FX-4300’s maximum turbo speed of 4.2GHz.